Catalin246/web-development-2/README.md

 # Web Development 2

 to do:
-- request friends
-- accept/decline friend requests
-- see my friends
+- friends message when no data
+- test if the db works